Does VPN Slow Down Internet Speed? [Resolved]

 Let’s have a look at which protocol is best for you!

-• PPTP (Point-to-Point Tunneling Protocol): Using the 128-bit encryption method, this protocol offers the best speed but a less secure environment.
-Also, you can configure this protocol with OpenVPN, which is a plus point.
+• PPTP (Point-to-Point Tunneling Protocol): This protocol uses the 128-bit encryption method and offers the best speed but a less secure environment.
+It can also be configured with OpenVPN, which is a plus.

 • L2TP-IPsec: In this protocol, you will get high-end security compared to PPTP.
 It will slow down your internet speed because of its encrypted tunnel or VPN tunneling, but it will ensure you provide an anonymous connection.
-The downside would be “hard to figure out with OpenVPN.”
+The downside is that it would be “hard to figure out with OpenVPN.”

-That is the standard issue when using any VPN service provider’s Free or Trial version.
-In addition, it will not allow you to choose or shuffle between the server’s list.
+That is the standard issue when using any VPN service provider’s free or trial version.
+While using these versions, the VPN does not allow you to choose or shuffle between the servers’ lists.
 Therefore, many people remain connected to the same server, and in these circumstances, you could undoubtedly face slow connectivity or a low browsing experience.

 Even paid VPNs in the market don’t have sufficient servers to spread the load among them, creating the same issue.

-That is the fact that P2P (Peer-to-Peer) file-sharing is the biggest reason for ISP throttling.
+P2P (Peer-to-Peer) file-sharing is the biggest reason for ISP throttling, resulting in slow internet speed.
 Mass downloading through torrent sites makes ISP trackers attentive, limiting your bandwidth.

-You can bypass ISP throttling by using a VPN service, but you need to ask your VPN provider whether they are allowing P2P or not.
+You can bypass ISP throttling using a VPN service, but you need to ask your VPN provider whether they support P2P.
 Otherwise, you will face the same situation before the VPN connection.

-Sometimes broadband managers or network managers put some restrictions on your regular Internet connection behind the wall, which put-ons the same situation, and you feel a slow connection.
+Sometimes, broadband managers or network managers put some restrictions on your regular Internet connection behind the wall, which puts off the same situation, and you feel a slow connection.

 7. Interconnection between the VPN provider & your ISP

-Both of them: your ISP and Your VPN, are interconnected with each other; they both are involved in limiting your speed.
+Both of them, your ISP and your VPN, are interconnected; they both are involved in limiting your speed.

-If your ISP is involved in limiting your bandwidth, you need to check it before connecting to the VPN service.
+If your ISP is limiting your bandwidth, you should check it before connecting to the VPN service.

 Follow the following steps to check your speed: